-- (1) The municipality must, in accordance with its responsibilities and its resources, progressively implement measures to reduce waste and promote the recovery, re-use and recycling of waste including waste separation at source. - (2) The municipality may on a regular basis and in a manner it deems suitable, acknowledge outstanding achievements in respect of waste avoidance, waste minimisation, recycling or other waste management practices advancing environmentally responsible integrated waste management.
+- (1) The municipality must, in accordance with its responsibilities and its resources, implement measures to reduce waste and promote the recovery, re-use and recycling of waste including waste separation at source. - (2) The municipality may in a manner it deems suitable, acknowledge outstanding achievements in respect of waste avoidance, waste minimisation, recycling or other waste management practices advancing environmentally responsible integrated waste management.